 A Batch file contains a set of Windows command lines to perform all tasks at once.
 The Batch file have multiple extensions for different Windows versions, such as .bat, .cmd, .btm, etc.

-If you have multiple code line to execute through the CMD, then a Batch file could save your time.
+If you have multiple code lines to execute through the CMD, then a Batch file could save your time.
 Well, this is the solution to open multiple programs at once.

 How to Launch Multiple Programs with One Shortcut

-For many users, the entire process is certainly old hat, but it’s also something which is always on the lookout for a solution.
+For many users, the entire process is certainly an old hat, but it’s also something that is always on the lookout for a solution.
 Fortunately, this is simpler than many thinks, if you know the basic use of your computer.

 Well, without further delay, let’s start the process.